Listen below or click here for full show notes

 Subscribe: RSS

-Continue reading “Episode 60: Synth Our Last Episode…”The podcast that runs on impulse power.
+Continue reading “Episode 65: You Got Your TNG In My TOS!”The podcast that runs on impulse power.

 Listen below or click here for full show notes